e-mar404/.dotfiles/README.md

     - [x] chezmoi
 - [!] in chezmoi make install scripts for the above
     - dont need to do those install scripts since i just need to the chezmoi one liner
-- [ ] after those install scripts are done then go through the programs in nixconf and make an installer for them for arch
+- [x] after those install scripts are done then go through the programs in nixconf and make an installer for them for arch
     - [x] neovim
     - [x] tmux
     - [x] fzf
     - [x] ripgrep
     - [x] ruby
     - [x] opam
-    - [ ] gnumake (need more info)
+    - [ ] gnumake (need more info) no need
     - [x] gcc
     - [x] elixir
     - [x] unzip